Henadek/python-api/INTERVIEW_PREPARATION.md

 - What are decorators in Python?
 What are they used for?
 - Which method types in Python do you know?
+- What algorithms do you know?
+What is their complexity?
+Usage examples in Python.
 - How does inheritance work in Python?
 Is there multiple inheritance?
 What is Method Resolution Order?
 - What are Generator Functions and what is “yield” keyword for?
-- How to handle exceptions in Python?
-How to create custom exception?
 - What is Global Interpreter Lock and how to deal with it?
 - What are Magic/Dunder methods?
 How to override the string representation of an object?